 Remote Desktop Protocol

 With a successful login to the network, attackers will use Mimikatz to expose credentials for the superuser.
 Then, use the super credentials to propagate attacks across the entire network of computers.
-The end result such violation can be devastating.
+The end result of such a violation can be devastating.
 Thus, it is important for network security administrators to be careful exposing local RDP services and applications to the internet.

 No doubt, the number of ransomware attack victims keeps increasing.
-This is because most ransomware attackers are good escaping detection.
+This is because most ransomware attackers are good at escaping detection.
 And having gained a successful entry into the computer, they use algorithms to encrypt entire storage drives.
 Therefore, the cyber-attack victim will have to part with some money in order to regain access to the encrypted files.

-Today, we have smartphones with the processing capability matching that of computers.
+Today, we have smartphones with processing capability matching that of computers.
 Furthermore, the amount of sensitive and important information held by these gadgets is amazing.
 In fact, most job-related transactions can be executed using a smartphone.
 Hence, attackers have developed mobile malware targeting smartphone owners.